Grand Prize

 • Go to Profile -> Proxification Rules....

-• Create a rule: in Applications, specify Discord.exe, and in Action, select your proxy.
+• Create a rule: in Applications specify Discord.exe, in Action select your proxy.

 ➡️ Go to the section on configuring proxy clients (You will find instructions for Proxifier and other popular programs).

-This method will force all your device (PC or smartphone) to work through a proxy.
+This method forces all of your device (PC or smartphone) to run through the proxy.

-• Nuance (Mobile): On iOS, system settings work only for Wi-Fi.
-On Android, they also work for Wi-Fi, but for full control over 4G/5G, you need third-party apps (such as ProxyDroid), which often require root privileges. ➡️ Go to the section on proxy settings in operating systems (Select your mobile OS from the list — iOS or Android).
+• Nuance (Mobile): On iOS, system settings only work for Wi-Fi.
+On Android, it's the same for Wi-Fi, but third-party apps are needed for full control over mobile networks. ➡️ Go to the section on configuring proxies in operating systems.

 💡 Part 6.
-Which SOCKS5 proxy should you choose for a specific task?
+Which proxy to choose for a specific task?

 👉 Need a proxy for Discord with UDP support?
 Don't risk buying HTTP or substandard SOCKS5.
 Check out our high-speed SOCKS5 proxies (with guaranteed UDP support), which work perfectly with Discord voice chats.